 Set east of Ezelstraat is the Sint-Gillis Quarter.
 One of the coolest places to stay in Bruges, Sint-Gillis is home to delicious restaurants, interesting attractions and plenty of pubs serving local Trappist brews.

-Sint-Anna is a massive neighbourhood in eastern Bruges.
+Sint-Anna is a massive neighborhood in eastern Bruges.
 It is our best recommendation for where to stay in Bruges for nightlife because it has a great selection of restaurants, bars and after dark activities.

 And, finally, south of the city centre is the lush and luxurious Magdalena Quarter.
 Our top pick for where to stay in Bruges with kids, the Magdalena Quarter has everything from expansive parks and canal-side walks to world-class museums, art galleries and historical attractions.